 Can you lose your mucus plug and not go into labor?

 AND, I’d encourage you to take a prenatal class.
-They’re hard to get in, so, grab this online childbirth class to get it done on your own time (on your COUCH).
+They’re hard to get in, so, grab this The Online Prenatal Class for Couples to get it done on your own time (on your COUCH).
 The absolute BEST way to do it — don’t forget that code PC10 will get you 10% off!

 Leave a Reply